bullet-train-co/nice_partials/README.md

 <%= tag.h1 partial.title.to_s, partial.title.options %>
 ```

-### Yielding tag builders into the partial's rendering block
+### Yielding tag builders into the rendering block

 The above example showed sending options from the rendering block into the partial and having it construct elements.